DaltonJ-954/HTML-and-CSS-Projects/README.md

 This page is an example home page for viewing art of Atlantis from different times in it's existance.
 CSS was used to stylize image containers, navbar, and form.

+## Basic HTML CSS
+This page was used to show animation from images that was styled with css nth-child, keyframes, containers.